kanidm/kanidm/designs/resource_limits.rst

 ========

 Every operation requires time on a CPU.
-A CPU logically is many threads which can have many operations in parallel, but also bound by a frequency and their performance as to how many instructions can be performed per second.
+A CPU logically is many threads which can have many processes in parallel, and each thread has a limit on how many instructions it can perform per second.
+This makes CPU a finite resource for our system.

 This means that given a say 8 core CPU, each individual core may be able to complete 1000 operations per second, and combined this becomes 8x1000.